ShuwenZheng888/IB3K5-Group-Assessment/README.md

 7. `Cluster.py `

+This code is used to do the K-Means Clustering of **Age** and **Purchase Amount** and find which type of cluster is the most common in the top 3 cities find in `Top_Three_Locations.py ` file.
+The code then draw the scatter plot of the whole data, and draw the specific scatter plot for these 3 cities.

 ## Jupyter Notebook
 `Combination_Final.ipynb `

-This Jupyter Notebook code contains all the Python code in one file which is easier to read and compare.
+This Jupyter Notebook code contains all the Python code and output result in one file which is easier to read and compare.

 ## Zip File
 `Coefficient_Data.zip `